ETIAS Travel Authorization Program Postponed Until at Least 2027

 How long will it take to be approved?

-The ETIAS application will be processed electronically within 96 hours, and authorization will be delivered by email.
+The ETIAS application is expected to be processed electronically within 96 hours, and authorization will be delivered by email.

 How much does the application cost?

-The fee is 7 euros, or US$7.79, which will be waived for visitors under the age of 18 or over 70.
+The fee is 20 euros, about US$23, which will be waived for some visitors.

 How long is the authorization valid?